 School Construction Grant Commitments.
-The State is obligated to various cities, towns and regional school districts under a grant-in-aid public school building program to fund a portion of the costs of construction and alteration of school buildings.
-For certain school projects approved by the General Assembly, cities, towns and districts are ranked according to their adjusted equalized net grand list per capita and, based on such rankings, a percentage is assigned that determines the amount of grant money a town or regional school district is eligible to receive.
-The State pays its share of construction projects on a progress payment basis during the construction period.
-Each year the legislature authorizes grant commitments in varying amounts.
-The State expects to authorize new school construction grant commitments of approximately \$393 million that take effect in Fiscal Year 2022.
+The State provides partial funding for public school building new construction and renovation projects to public school districts under a reimbursement grant program.
+For certain school projects approved by the General Assembly, districts are ranked according to their adjusted equalized net grand list per capita and, based on such rankings, a reimbursement percentage is assigned that determines the amount of grant money a town or regional school district may be eligible to receive.
+The State reimburses its share on a progress payment basis during the construction period.
+Each year the legislature authorizes grant commitments in varying amounts based on completed applications received.
+The State expects to authorize new school construction grant commitments of approximately \$137 million that take effect in Fiscal Year 2023.
 It is anticipated that in future years new authorizations will average approximately \$300 million per year.
-As of June 30, 2021, the Commissioner of Administrative Services estimates that current grant obligations for school construction projects are approximately \$2,611 million.
+As of June 30, 2022, the Commissioner of Administrative Services estimates that current grant obligations for school construction projects are approximately \$2,460 million.